langfuse/langfuse-docs/README.md

 ## Python cookbooks

 All Jupyter notebooks are in the `cookbook/` directory.
+For JS/TS notebooks we use Deno, see Readme in cookbook folder for more details.

 To render them within the documentation site, we convert them to markdown using `jupyter nbconvert`, move them to right path in the pages/ directory where they are rendered by Nextra (remark).